colepeters/gemma/README.md

 - designing systems that are easy for developers and designers to learn and use
 - delivering the smallest amount of CSS possible to devices, browsers, and users

+Architectural and technical details can be found in [the source files readme](https://github.com/colepeters/gemma/src).

 ## Usage
-Gemma is not ready for production usage yet, though I have started using development builds on [my personal website](https://colepeters.com).
+Gemma is not ready for production usage yet, though I have started using development builds on [my personal website](https://colepeters.com) and the [First Things First 2014 website](http://firstthingsfirst2014.org).
 Production-ready builds are still a couple minor version numbers away.
 Hold tight.

 In the mean time, you can check the pre-release updates on [the releases page](https://github.com/colepeters/gemma/releases).